-Ellerbe Creek has the highest population density of Durham’s watersheds.
+Ellerbe Creek watershed has the highest population density of Durham’s watersheds.
 Water from Ellerbe Creek flows into Falls Lake, then it follows the Neuse River to the Albemarle-Pamlico Sound before emptying into the ocean.

 Water quality concerns keep Ellerbe Creek from its intended uses by people and wildlife.
 The State has added the creek to a list of impaired water bodies, also known as the 303(d) list.
 This means the city will need to take steps to find and reduce sources of pollution in the creek.

 The health and cleanliness of the watershed are reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-Ellerbe Creek was last given a grade of 73 in 2021.
-This compares to a "C" letter grade.
-This is the same grade it received in 2020.
+Ellerbe Creek received a score of 66 in 2022.
+This compares to a "D" letter grade.
+This is down from the grade of 73 it received in 2021.
 You can find previous State of Our Streams reports at the bottom of this webpage.